 Common Maintenance Mistakes:

-- Ignoring Minor Damages – Small cracks or loose screws can lead to bigger problems if not addressed promptly.
+- Ignoring Small Repairs – Minor cracks or loose fasteners can lead to significant damage if left unaddressed.

 Final Thoughts